Veeravk12/agriguard/README.md

 ## For reviewers

-This runs against local infrastructure (Ollama, and optionally a personal Gemini API key / Telegram bot), so there's no hosted public demo — this repository is the required "public project link," with full setup below.
+This runs against local infrastructure (Ollama, and optionally a personal Gemini API key / Telegram bot).
-The demo video covers the same walkthrough end to end if you'd rather watch it than run it locally.

 ## Status